ros2/design/articles/150_roslaunch.md

 A managed node enters the `Finalized` state after passing through the `ShuttingDown` transition state on termination.
 Since these are state transitions, they are observable via the lifecycle event system, at least through the ROS topic `lifecycle_state` (subject to change, always reference the managed nodes design document[^lifecycle]).

+The mechanism for how Managed ROS Nodes transition to the Finalized state (or any other state) will not be decided in this document.
+Instead, the implementations or some other lifecycle specific documentation will cover that.
+However, you could imagine this transition could be handled by the Node itself automatically, or by launch sending a state transition request, or by launch sending a specific signal.

 ### Process with a Single Node

 In this subsection, and the following subsections of the "Calling Conventions" section, the different possible combinations of nodes and processes is explained.